qbead/qbeadWebsite/content/book/stepcounter.md

 ---

 ::: intro-box
-A step counter needs to detect motion, add up each time motion is detected, and somehow display the cummulative value.
-The SpinWheel has a motion sensor that can deal with the first task, a small controller (computer) that can perform the addition, and a number of LEDs that can be used as a display.
+A step counter needs to detect motion, record each time that happens, and display the total count.
+The SpinWheel has a motion sensor that can deal with the first task, a small controller (computer) that can perform the recording, and a number of LEDs that can be used as a display.
 Here we will see how to put these features together to make our own custom step counter.
 :::

 To start, plug in the SpinWheel to your computer and open up an "empty" sketch in the Arduino software.
 If you need help remembering how to do this, you can get a recap of how to connect your SpinWheel to your computer in our ["Quick Start Guide"](/quickstart).